fitzgen/bumpalo/README.md

 #### Serde

-Adding the `serde` feature flag will enable transparent serialization of Vecs and boxed values.
+Adding the `serde` feature flag will enable transparent serialization of `Vec`s, `String`s and boxed values.

 ```toml
 [dependencies]